Freedom Camping Bylaw review 2024

 We are a tourist destination and we warmly welcome responsible campers to our district.
 But over the years we’ve had to respond to overuse by a large number of freedom campers and very anti-social behaviour by some, which has affected our communities and environment.

-We know from extensive community feedback that the inconsiderate actions of so many freedom campers created a very negative experience for locals and other visitors.
+We know from extensive community feedback that the inconsiderate actions of some freedom campers created a very negative experience for locals and other visitors.
 While we acknowledge this was not true of all freedom campers, the impact of some on the community has been serious.

 The Court's decision provides valuable insight into the factors that Council can take into account when making the new bylaw and the extent to which Council can respond to community sentiment.